-Authorities Investigate Role Of Missing Imam In Barcelona Attacks
+Authorities Investigate Role Of Deceased Imam In Barcelona Attacks

-A former mosque leader, who reportedly disappeared last week, is at the center of local authorities’ investigation into Thursday’s deadly terror attack in Barcelona, Spanish outlets reported Sunday.
+A former mosque leader, who has been confirmed dead, is at the center of local authorities’ investigation into Thursday’s deadly terror attack in Barcelona, Spanish outlets reported Sunday.

 On Friday, investigators began searching the apartment of Abdelbaki Es Satty, a former imam in the Spanish town of Ripoll, who authorities suspect played a major role in radicalizing the young militants who allegedly rammed a van into pedestrians on a popular tourist street in Barcelona on Thursday, killing 13 and injuring more than 100, El País reported.

-A police official, speaking on the condition of anonymity to The Washington Post, said authorities believe Es Satty may have been among those killed in an explosion linked to the attack.
+Police confirmed Monday that Es Satty was among those killed in an explosion linked to the attack.
 On Wednesday night, a house in the Spanish town of Alcanar exploded during what police believe was a botched bomb-making effort carried out by those linked to the Barcelona attack.

 The young men, suspected of plowing down pedestrians in Barcelona, also hailed from Ripoll, a sleepy mountain town about 60 miles from Catalonia’s capital.
 Es Satty, who is thought to be in his forties, first moved there in 2014 and started serving as the local mosque’s imam a year later until he left for Morocco earlier this summer, Ali Yassine, the head of the town’s Islamic association, told Reuters.
 He has not seen Es Satty since July.

-Note: This article has been updated to reflect that Es Satty is dead.